malikhan-dev/malikhan-dev/README.md

 ## 👤Mohammadreza Malikhan

 <div>
    Backend developer specializing in Go (Golang) and C#, focused on building efficient systems, reusable libraries, and clean backend architectures.
-Creator of ZenQL. an internal dsl for golang. comparable to c# linq and java streams💡.
+Creator of ZenQL. an internal dsl for golang. comparable to c# linq and java streams💡

 </div>